bacor/delasol/corpora/marot-de-beze/README.md

 Clément Marot and Théodore de Bèze, *Les Psaumes en vers français avec leurs mélodies*, (Geneva: Michel Blanchier, 1562; facsimile ed. by Pierre Pidoux, (Geneva: Librairie Droz, 2nd ed.
 1986)

-These are meant as diplomatic editions, not correcting mistakes (although corrections may be indicated).
-Transcribed are note music, solmization syllables, the original lyrics and lyrics in modern spelling.
+These are meant as more or less diplomatic editions, in principle not correcting mistakes.
+Whenever corrections have been made, this is indicated in the editorial comments.
+Transcriptions include the music, solmization syllables, the original lyrics and lyrics in modern spelling.
 The modern spelling and hyphenation is taken from the 1895 edition of Goudimels psalm settings.

 ## Transcription guidelines